 DGS begins this process by continuously monitoring weather conditions starting in March.

 The prioritization of water source activation is based on both the timing of water needed for specific spring activities and the determination that the weather is consistently above 32 degrees, which is above freezing.
-DGS is now in the process of repairing some water sources.
+The Facilities team began turning on the water in March, with a scheduled completion date of May 31st pending no constraints.

 Please see the water activation process below: